bblsh/kagu/README.md

 Kagu is powered by:
 - 🚀 [rust] for stability, speed and security
 - 🔊 [cpal] for audio playback and recording
-- 👟 [quinn] to leverage the speed and reliability of QUIC
+- 👟 [swiftlet] to leverage the speed and reliability of QUIC
 - 🖼️ [ratatui] for a rich terminal user interface

 <h1 align="center"><img width="500" src="assets/screenshot_1.png" /></h1>